 While living in York, 2006-2014 she was on the committee of York Open Studios, an annual event which is gaining a vibrant reputation as a show case for a great range of art practitioners:www.yorkopenstudios.co.uk/.

 She worked as a Studio Assistant to Ben Arnup, an exciting contemporary ceramicist based in York in 2007.
 This work was prompted by an Arts Council grant he garnered, developing and experimenting with slab-rolling processes and clays.
 They continued to work together, sharing his studio.
 Ben’s work can be seen here: http://www.benarnup.co.uk

-She has been a member of York Art Workers Association since 2007, and finds the meeting with fellow practioners and the discussions invaluable.
-Their programme is viewable at http://www.yorkartworkers.org.uk/YAWA/home.html
+She was a member of York Art Workers Association since 2007, and found the meeting with fellow practitioners and the discussions invaluable.
+Their programme is viewable at http://www.yorkartworkers.org.uk/YAWA/home.html.

 Her commission of a ceramic series, the 14 Stations of the Cross, for the ancient and beautiful parish church, St Mary’s Bishophill, York, enabled her to use her fine art background to shift the focus of her practice towards more narrative goals .
 The pieces were blessed on 9 September 2012.

-She also works at the Hepworth Art Gallery in Wakefield as a Creative Practitioner, specialising in workshops and events to do with Ceramics and Art History, http://www.hepworthwakefield.org/bookclub/.
+She also worked at the Hepworth Art Gallery in Wakefield as a Creative Practitioner, specialising in workshops and events to do with Ceramics and Art History, and developing a bookclub which then became self supporting.

 As an Art Historian she has created a 5 year syllabus for adult education.

 She delivers 1 day sessions in various areas of Art History for the University of York’s Life Long Learning programme,http://www.york.ac.uk/lifelonglearning/pleasure/art-history/#tab-1.